 On July 24, 1934, Milwaukee recorded its highest temperature of 105 °F (41 °C).

-In 1940, Daniel Hoan's term as mayor of Milwaukee came to an end.
+In 1940, Daniel Hoan's term as mayor of Milwaukee came to an end, after having been in office since 1916 and running on the ticket of the Socialist Party.

 Hal Leonard Corporation, one of the world's largest music print publishers, was founded in 1947 and is headquartered in Milwaukee.

-In 1948, Frank Zeidler began his term as mayor of Milwaukee after running on the ticket of the Socialist Party.
+In 1948, Frank Zeidler was elected as mayor of Milwaukee, running on the ticket of the Socialist Party.

-In 1954, Charles J. Kersten, the Republican representative, lost his seat in Congress to Democrat Henry S. Reuss, marking the end of significant Republican representation in Milwaukee.
+In 1954, Republican Charles J. Kersten lost his seat in the 5th congressional district to Democrat Henry S. Reuss.

 In 1960, African-American residents made up 15 percent of Milwaukee's population, yet the city was still among the most segregated of that time.

-In 1960, Frank Zeidler's term as mayor of Milwaukee came to an end.
+In 1960, Frank Zeidler's term as mayor of Milwaukee came to an end, after having been in office since 1948 and running on the ticket of the Socialist Party.

-Milwaukee was cited in a Jet Magazine article as the most segregated city in the U.S., based on a segregation index developed in the mid-1950s and used since 1964.
+Milwaukee's segregation information in 2002 was based on a segregation index developed in the mid-1950s and used since 1964.

-Since 1970, the city's population has dropped at every census count.
+Since the census count in 1970, Milwaukee's population has dropped at every census count.

-In 1973, the U.S. Bank Center, the tallest building in Milwaukee, was completed.
+In 1973, the U.S. Bank Center, the tallest building in Milwaukee at 601 feet, was completed.

 As late as 1981, Milwaukee had the greatest brewing capacity in the world.

-In 1988, 28-year incumbent Henry Maier retired as mayor of Milwaukee, holding the record for the longest term of service for a city of Milwaukee's size.
+In 1988, 28-year incumbent Henry Maier retired as mayor, holding the record for longest term of service for a city of Milwaukee's size at the time.

-In 1988, with the election of Mayor John O. Norquist, Milwaukee adopted a cabinet form of government, giving the mayor greater control over department heads.
+In 1988, with the election of Mayor John O. Norquist, Milwaukee adopted a cabinet form of government, allowing the mayor to appoint department heads, giving the mayor greater control over the city's day-to-day operations.
+The Common Council retained control over finances.

 In 1990, Milwaukee became the first city in the United States to offer a school voucher program.